 1. Taylor Martinez is a Heisman candidate.
 We're five games into the season.
 Martinez is a redshirt freshman who's played one conference game.
 Yes.
 It's a little early.
 He's going to make mistakes.
 But as it stands right now, Martinez has given the Big 12 its first legitimate candidate for the Heisman Trophy.
 When Nebraska's defense plays well like it did against Kansas State, Nebraska looks very scary, knowing that it may only be a matter of time before Martinez gets loose.
 He's going to get his carries every week, and when he gets in the open field, he's probably going to outrun whoever meets him there.

 2. It's time to take Missouri's defense seriously.
 Talk all you want about strength of schedule, but so far, this defense looks like one of Gary Pinkel's best.
 The loss of linebacker Sean Weatherspoon hurts in the leadership department, but the other nine starters have forged together a defense that looks like one of the Big 12's best midway through the season.
-We'll find out more when the Tigers see the best offense they've faced all season in Texas A&M next weekend, but Missouri is giving up just more than 11 points a game -- good for a spot in the top three nationally and No. 1 in the Big 12.
+We'll find out more when the Tigers see the best offense they've faced all season in Texas A&M next weekend, but Missouri is giving up just more than 11 points a game -- good for a spot in the top five nationally.
 I don't care who you're playing, shutouts are hard to come by in conference play.
-And the ballhawking Tigers are in the national top 10 in turnover margin, tied for second in the Big 12 with Oklahoma State.
+And the ballhawking Tigers entered the week in the top 10 in turnover margin.
 Like Missouri's defensive coaches love to emphasize, "It's all about the ball!"
 And all of a sudden, that leaky secondary that ranked outside the national top 100 last year is stocked with experienced juniors and seniors tired of giving up big plays.

 3. Quarterbacks who lose preseason competitions should keep the faith.
 First, we had Jordan Webb at Kansas, who took over for Kale Pick after a season-opening loss and got the Jayhawks a win over Georgia Tech.
 This week, two more quarterbacks got their chance.
 Collin Klein stepped in for Carson Coffman at Kansas State, and coach Bill Snyder says the job is back up for grabs.
 Colorado's Cody Hawkins stepped in for Tyler Hansen, but didn't manage to put any points on the board for the Buffs in a 26-0 loss to Missouri.
 Coach Dan Hawkins insisted after the game that Hansen was still his starter, but hey, you never know.
 A slow start next week for Buffs against Baylor may mean another appearance for the senior backup.